Sourabhpande532/Shopify-Clone-Tailwind-Css-P2-ineuron-/README.md

 ---
 ## **Skill Gained in the project**
 - It based on grid and it was my first grid experience learn a lot of things in depth.
-- such project literly build confindence.
+- such project literally build confindence.

 # Time taken to finish this
 - it's Approximately **13 Hour**